devkjoon/employee-tracker/README.md

 ## Description

-This application allows users to view and manage a company's employee database, which includes the following: Departments, employees, managers, and roles.
+This application allows users to view and manage a company's employee database.
+Users can view departments within the company, what types of roles there are, the salaries for that role, employee ID number and who their supervisors are.
+New departments and roles can be added to the database.
+Users can also update the employee department and role as well.

 ## Table of Contents